HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 attribute lookup from it's element with overwriting `__getattr__`.

-An important note might be, that [client.events](EventDescriptor.md) returns the object after adding, so insta shortcut is the most elegant solution:
+An important note might be, that [client.events](EventDescriptor.md) returns the object after adding, so instant shortcut is the most elegant solution:

 ```py
 on_command=client.events(CommandProcesser(PREFIX)).shortcut
 ```
-Of cource `with` works as well.

 ## Creating the event handler